skvadrik/re2c/src/index.rst

     Release notes  </releases/release_notes>
     Changelog      </releases/changelog/changelog>

-re2c is a free and open-source lexer generator for C/C++, Go and Rust with a focus on generating fast code.
-It compiles regular expression specifications to deterministic finite automata and encodes them in the form of conditional jumps in the target language.
-This approach is generally faster than table-based lexers, and the generated code is easier to debug and understand.
-A flexible user interface allows one to adapt the generated lexer to a particular environment and input model, avoiding the overhead on unnecessary checks and buffers. re2c is based on the
-`lookahead TDFA <2022_borsotti_trofimovich_a_closer_look_at_tdfa.pdf>`_
-algorithm that allows it to perform fast and lightweight submatch extraction.
+re2c is a free and open-source lexer generator that supports C/C++, D, Go, Haskell, Java, JavaScript, OCaml, Python, Rust, V, Zig, and can be extended to other languages by implementing a single :ref:`syntax file <manual/manual_c:syntax files>`.
+The primary focus of re2c is on generating *fast* code.
+It compiles regular expressions to deterministic finite automata and translates them to code in the target language using goto statements, loops or recursive functions.
+Direct-coded lexers are generally faster than their table-driven analogues, and the code is easier to debug and understand.
+Secondary focus is on *flexibility*: re2c does not assume a fixed program template; instead, it allows the user to embed lexers anywhere in the source code and configure them to avoid unnecessary buffering and bounds checks.
+Internal algorithm used by re2c is based on a special kind of deterministic finite automata: `lookahead TDFA <2022_borsotti_trofimovich_a_closer_look_at_tdfa.pdf>`_.
-It is used in other open-source projects such as
+These automata are as fast as ordinary DFA, but they are also capable of performing submatch extraction with minimal overhead. re2c is used in other open-source projects, such as `php <http://php.net/>`_,
-`php <http://php.net/>`_,
 `ninja <https://ninja-build.org/>`_,
 `yasm <http://yasm.tortall.net/>`_,